 Stay tuned for more pineapple and Patron mixed drinks.
 After all, I have that whole bottle of tequila staring at me!

-Admin note: this recipe first appeared on my blog in January of 2014.
+Admin note: this recipe for my pineapple Patron drink first appeared on my blog in January of 2014.
 I have updated the recipe with all new photos and nutritional information.
 Enjoy!

 - 1 oz.
 Patrón Tequila Silver

 - Lime, squeezed

 - Garnish: pineapple chunk, sliver of lime and a marischino cherry